OpenVidu/openvidu.io-docs/docs/reference-docs/REST-API.md

 ##### Description

-Force the unpublishing of a user's stream from a session.
+Force the unpublishing of a media stream from a Session.
+The stream belongs to a specific [Connection obejct](#the-connection-object).
 All of the subscribers receiving this stream will also be destroyed.

 ##### Operation